Think it’s too early to utter the words, “back-to-school”? I’m with you, but guess what? Shoppers aren’t.

 The great thing about Pinterest is that you don’t have to go it alone.
 If you noticed, some of the boards up top aren’t just created by one company.
 Several companies have either collaborated with multiple related companies, popular bloggers or even personal employee accounts to contribute to their back-to-school boards.
 This allows for more widespread visibility, new audiences and a robust board.

-The Food Network’s “Let’s Go Back to School” Pinterest board has 22 contributors ranging from websites like CNN’s food blog, Eatocracy, the Cooking Channel, various chefs, cookbook authors, to local food bloggers/photographers, gluten and dairy free websites, and more.
+The Food Network’s “Let’s Go Back to School” Pinterest board has multiple contributors ranging from websites like CNN’s food blog, Eatocracy, the Cooking Channel, various chefs, cookbook authors, to local food bloggers/photographers, gluten and dairy free websites, and more.

 Check with local small businesses, bloggers within your industry, and even your employees to see who can help contribute to building valuable back-to-school boards.